trevforesta/archive-tools/README.md

 # archive-tools
  This repository contains a collection of tools for use with my personal photo & video archive.
 The tools here can be used to manage common problems when integrating databases - checking for duplicate files, verifying metadata, etc.

-Written in Python
+Written in Python, uses some dependencies (PIL, etc.)

 Contents:
-- Metadata Tool
+- Metadata Retrieval methods
-- Duplicate File checker
-- Duplicate File removal
+- Duplicate File checker / removal
 - Image and Folder Formatter (ISO 8601)
-- Archive "Pic of the Day"
+- Archive "Pic of the Day" (Random photo grabber)